 Together with the Arizona Memorial, the USS Missouri's presence in Pearl Harbor perfectly bookends America's World War II experience, which began December 7, 1941, and ended on the "Mighty Mo's" starboard deck with the signing of the Terms of Surrender.
+In 2017 the battleship underwent a $3.5-million renovation (now complete) to replace rusted steel and repaint its upper decks.
+It’s the biggest preservation effort to the Missouri since it was drydocked in 2009 for a $15.5-million top-to-bottom paint job.
 To begin your visit, pick up tickets online or at the Pearl Harbor Visitor Center.
 Then board a shuttle bus for the eight-minute ride to Ford Island and the teak decks and towering superstructure of the last battleship ever built.
 Join a free, guided tour to learn more about the Missouri's long and dramatic history.
 For history buffs, the Heart of the Missouri tour (for an additional $25) provides an up-close look into the battleship's engineering spaces, including access to its engine rooms, gun turret, damage control station, and aft battery plot room.